mpaglia0/Iudas/README.md

 ### Translation for templates strings

 A gettext method has been used.
-This is useful if you have only a few strings to be translated (it is the case for templates).
+This is enaugh if you have only a few strings to be translated (this is the case for templates).

 At the bottom of your ``pelicanconf.py`` file enter the following instruction: